LearnerSamuelX/LearnerSamuelX/README.md

 ### 📚👋 I'm Zhuoxiang. 你好！👋⚽️
-- Coding is fun
+- Coding is fun.
-- Building your own stuff is more fun
+- Building your own stuff is more fun.
-- Using what you built to solve problems has plenty of fun
+- Using what you built to solve problems has plenty of fun.
-- **FYI**:  I sing a lot too 🎙️🎵🎩🎹
+- **FYI**:  I sing a lot too. 🎙️🎵🎩🎹